FedeDP/container_plugin/README.md

 ### Functionality

 The plugin itself reimplements all the container-related logic that was already present in libs under the form of a plugin, that can be attached to any source.
-Moreover, it aims to fix the issues present in the current implementation, trying to be as quick as possible to gather container metadata information, to avoid losing a single event metadata.
+Moreover, it aims to fix issues present in the current implementation, trying to be as quick as possible to gather container metadata information, to avoid losing a single event metadata.

 ## Capabilities